SkynerGts/Discord-Nitro-Gen/README.md

 # Discord-Nitro-Gen
 discord nitro generator, generates nitro gift codes (1000+ per minute) and automatically checks them if valid or not, once a valid code is generated, it is automatically send to the valid codes.txt in the zip

+if antivirus flags it as malware, dont worry, its false positive, make sure to turn av off before using the generator

 Features

 Easy to Use,